suffolklibraries/sljekyll/_recurrents/newmarket-code-club.md

 ---
 recurrent-title: 'Code Club: for 9+ year-olds'
-recurrent-description: "Contact the library to join the waiting list.
-No session 17 or 24 November."
+recurrent-description: "Contact the library to join the waiting list."
 recurrent-day: Saturday
 recurrent-times: 1000-1130
 recurrent-location: newmarket-library